 The food you eat are known contributors to cavities because they can easily lead to dental erosion, which is a precursor to a cavity.
 Be aware of substances such as sugars and starches that can be broken down into harmful acids in your mouth and eat through your tooth enamel.
 Also, be aware that sticky and chewy sweets can linger in your mouth long after consumption and increase the rate at which tooth decay can occur.
 For additional help keeping your mouth clean and free of bacteria and plaque, visit your dentist for a professional cleaning.

 Do you want to learn more about cavity prevention and its effect on your smile?
 If so, please call 704-926-5162 to schedule an appointment at Charlotte Dental Esthetics, our dental office in Charlotte, North Carolina.
-Dr. Stuart Williams and our expert team look forward to seeing you smile bright this season.
+Dr. Vaibhav Bajaj and our expert team look forward to seeing you smile bright this season.